Skincare Do’s for Great Skin

 Be consistent – A skincare routine should be carried out regularly.
 Some products you’ll use once or twice a day, others every other day or once a week but consistency is key, and your skin will thank you for it.

 Feed your skin – As we age and mostly because of sun damage our skin is unable to replenish the ingredients it needs to stay healthy.
 This is why we look for great skincare products which have those essential ingredients to put back into our skin.
-Three such ingredients skin needs are antioxidants, skin replenishing ingredients, such as ceramides, peptides and hyaluronic acid and lastly skin restoring ingredients which are products rich in restorative ingredients such as retinols and niacinamide.
+Three such ingredients skin needs are antioxidants, skin-replenishing ingredients, such as ceramides, peptides, and hyaluronic acid, and lastly skin-restoring ingredients which are products rich in restorative ingredients such as retinol and niacinamide.
 By giving back those ingredients we can repair and soothe any damage done and prevent more damage from taking place.

 Eat Water – As we know water is also very important for our skin but in fact, eating water is even better.
 According to the world-renowned dermatologist Dr. Murad “When we eat more water-rich foods, we absorb water more slowly because it is trapped in the structure of these foods.
 That slow absorption means that water in food stays in our bodies longer, with a multitude of additional benefits” Make sure to stock up on cucumbers!

 Sunscreen – Nothing is as vital as sunscreen and you will hear me repeat this time and time again.
-The UV light emitted by the sun slowly but surely hammers away at the skin all year-round whether it’s sunny, cloudy or raining.
+The UV light emitted by the sun slowly but surely hammers away at the skin all year round whether it’s sunny, cloudy, or rainy.
 Leaving your skin unprotected against this results in all the signs of aging you want to avoid.

 Diet – You can’t hope to achieve great skin if you don’t also look at diet.
-Research shows that a diet loaded with sugars, processed foods, saturated animal fats and too much alcohol are all pro-ageing for your body and your skin.
-A poor diet can even make acne-prone skin worse, because so many foods that aren’t good for us cause inflammation.
+Research shows that a diet loaded with sugars, processed foods, saturated animal fats, and too much alcohol is all pro-aging for your body and your skin.
+A poor diet can even make acne-prone skin worse because so many foods that aren’t good for us cause inflammation.
 While the damage may not show up initially, in the long run, eating an unhealthy diet will make your skin suffer.
-Try eating a diet rich in antioxidants, omega 3 and omega 6 fatty acids, whole grains and other healthy food groups which can be both anti-ageing and anti-acne.
+Try eating a diet rich in antioxidants, omega 3 and omega 6 fatty acids, whole grains, and other healthy food groups which can be both anti-aging and anti-acne.